Linda enjoys tending her plants and flowers. She has written a variety of gardening articles about flowers, arid plants

 6. Steer Clear of Cold

-If you have an indoor plant such as a palm, orchid or other flowers any little chilly breeze can result can be the same as leaving the plant outside during a cold day.
+If you have an indoor plant such as a palm, orchid or other flowers any little chilly breeze can be the same as leaving the plant outside during a cold day.
 While plants always look lovely sitting near a window, icy drafts can harm them.